zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 15.0 #
+## What's new in v 15.1 #

-- Added menu entry to install specific versions or branches
 - Added new manufacturers logos
-- Removed option to rotate screen, it's in AM options
-- Improved aspect ratio correction for vertical handhelds
-- Improved smoothness of video transition for background
-- Video background can be enabled even without background snaps
+- Added animation for download and install
+- Fixed issue when a romlist entry is not in the db

 ## Emulator system identifier #